spotinst/help/src/docs/ocean/tutorials/migrate-workload-via-ui.md

 ## Step 3: Set Preferences

-Select your preferred Workload Migration process by selecting the relevant checkbox:
+Choose your preferred Workload Migration process by selecting the relevant checkbox:

 * **Terminate Instances** – Ocean terminates the old instances once the pods that reside in them are migrated, and the old instances are fully drained.
 * **Evict stand-alone Pods** – Ocean terminates pods that do not belong to a Kubernetes deployment.
 This means that you would need to launch the pod manually (after the migration) because there is no object that can launch it automatically.